Oil spill response and planning tools

 Oil Spill Response Atlas (OSRA) 2.0

 The Western Australian Oil Spill Response Atlas (OSRA) is a spatial database of environmental, logistical and oil spill response data.
 Using a geographical information system (GIS) platform, OSRA displays datasets collated from a range of custodians allowing decision makers to visualise environmental sensitivities and response considerations in a selected location.
 Oil spill trajectory modelling (OSTM) can be overlaid to assist in determining protection priorities, establishing suitable response strategies and identifying available resources for both contingency and incident planning.
 OSRA 2.0 was upgraded in 2021 to provide additional functionality, datasets and improved user accessibility.

-OSRA is managed by the Oil Spill Response Coordination unit within DoT Marine Safety and is part funded through the National Plan for Maritime Environmental Emergencies and the Australian Maritime Safety Authority.
+OSRA is managed by the Maritime Environmental Emergency Response team within DoT Marine Safety and is part funded through the National Plan for Maritime Environmental Emergencies and the Australian Maritime Safety Authority.

 Web Map Application (OSRA-WMA) 2.0

 OSRA-WMA allows the layers found in OSRA to be viewed via a secure portal from the DoT website and provides basic functional tools, including the ability to print maps.

 While not intended to replace the full capacity of the GIS OSRA, WMA will provide users with a functional, user friendly and accessible alternative to assist in oil spill planning and response.
 WMA is a secure platform and datasets provided to DoT will not be open for extraction.

 Potential users will need to register interest in accessing WMA.
 Registrations will be reviewed on a case by case basis and logins will be issued by DoT based on an appropriate operational requirement to access WMA.
 Log-ins to WMA will be limited to ensure optimum operation of the system.

 If you have already registered, use the log in button below to access the OSRA-WMA application.